Navigation: BACKING UP AND RESTORING YOUR DATA >

 After you have made the backup, the program will inform you whether it was successful, and if it wasn't, it will display any error messages

 Note: Database backups made with versions of DONATION prior to version 3.00 (which was released in late 2007) cannot be restored with the standard Backup/Restore ⇒ Restore Database menu option to version 3.00 or later, because a different database format was used.
 Those backups are named DONATION3.DB (or DONATION3.something if you have multiple databases.)
-To learn about restoring them, see Restoring Old Backups.
+If you need to convert them, contact us for assistance.

 Opening / Using Backup Files

-Backup databases created via Backup/Restore ⇒ Backup Database can be restored by double-clicking on them in a Computer, My Computer or Windows Explorer window, as long as DONATION is not currently running.
+Backup databases created via Backup/Restore ⇒ Backup Database can be restored, which replaces your entire database with what is in the backup, by double-clicking on them in a Computer, My Computer or Windows Explorer window, as long as DONATION is not currently running.
 This will cause DONATION to open, and prompt you as to whether to restore the backup.
 (See Restoring Backups for details on how this works.)
 They can also be restored directly within the DONATION program by using the Backup/Restore ⇒ Restore Database menu option.
 There is no way other than restoring a backup to DONATION to access the data in it.